PoisotLab/ms_betacov_mapping/README.md

 hosts, but was eventually traced back to a set of likely progenitor viruses found in cave-dwelling horseshoe bats in Yunnan province [@Hu2017DisRic];
 nearby, antibody evidence has indicated human exposure to SARS-like viruses [@Wang2018SerEvi].
-MERS-CoV was originally detected in Saudi Arabia, accompanied by a nearly identical virus sequenced from an Egyptian tomb bat (_Taphozous perforatus_) [@Memish2013MidEas], but is widespread in camels in East Africa and the Middle East, and may have reached its bridge host decades earlier than originally supposed [@Muller2014MerCor]; as a result, the geography of the original bat-to-camel transmission is still widely regarded as uncertain.
+MERS-CoV was first detected in Jordan, but is widespread in camels in East Africa and the Middle East, and may have reached its bridge host decades earlier than originally supposed [@Muller2014MerCor]; as a result, the geography of the original bat-to-camel transmission is still widely regarded as uncertain.